 • Synod Council

-• Congregational Meeting (2nd Vote – 2/3 vote)
+• Congregation Annual Meeting (2nd Vote – 2/3 vote to ratify)

 • The constitution is not legally binding until it is ratified by the congregation AND submitted to the synod office.